 1. Chewing gum is not allowed in Singapore

-Singapore has many weird laws, which includes importing chewing gum into the country.
+Singapore has many weird laws, which include importing chewing gum into the country.
 As a part of the penalty, one shouldn’t not only expect a slap on the wrist because people face fines of up to $100,000 (SGD) and a prison sentence.
 The ban came into existence in 1992 and is still in effect.
 Although, certain chewing gums are allowed for medical reasons, according to the BBC.

 2. Keeping goldfish in a big glass bowl is not tolerated in Rome, Italy